 In a few examples the impact of the sampling strategy on the animal behaviour is obvious from the article’s title itself, for example when baited traps are mentioned (e.g. 49).
-However, in many more papers (n=31) confusion arises from authors who used the phrase "non-invasive sampling" while a variety of sampling techniques were actually applied, some of which non-invasive and some of which were invasive sensu Taberlet et al. 6.
+However, in many more papers (n=35) confusion arises because authors used the phrase "non-invasive sampling" or “non-invasive DNA sampling” while a variety of sampling techniques were actually applied, some of which were non-invasive and some of which were invasive sensu Taberlet et al. 6.
 This lack of clarity about what is non-invasive and what is not can be misleading for the reader.
-Some authors clearly stated the invasiveness of the different methods used (e.g. 32,50–52), however, most papers (71%) where mixed DNA sampling strategies were applied did not specify which of these methods were considered non-invasive.
+Some authors clearly stated the invasiveness of the different methods used (e.g. 32,50–52), however, most papers where mixed DNA sampling strategies were applied did not specify which of these methods were considered non-invasive.

-Another facet of this issue arises when tools (e.g. new primers, extraction protocols, DNA conservation methods) are developed specifically for analysing samples collected non-invasively but are tested only (or partly) on samples that were collected invasively (n=18) for example by capturing animals to perform the sampling (e.g. 53,54).
+Another facet of this issue arises when tools (e.g. new primers, extraction protocols, DNA conservation methods) are developed specifically for analysing samples collected non-invasively but are actually tested only (or partly) on samples that were collected invasively (n=18) for example by capturing animals to perform the sampling (e.g. 53,54).
+It is essential in such cases that authors fully acknowledge the invasiveness of the sampling method they used.
+Often this is not clearly specified.

 Sin 5: A bird in the hand is no better than two in the bush

 Trapping and restraint of wild animals is recognised as a significant stressor that can result in distress, injury, and death (e.g. 55).
-Capturing and/or handling animals for DNA sampling was observed in 26% of all articles reviewed here (Fig 1c), despite the clear definition given by Taberlet et al. 6 that non-invasive DNA is “collected without having to catch or disturb the animal”.
+Capturing and/or handling animals for DNA sampling was observed in 25% of all articles reviewed here (Fig 2c), despite the clear definition given by Taberlet et al. 6 that non-invasive DNA is “collected without having to catch or disturb the animal”.
 Indeed, capture and/or handling of individuals to obtain DNA samples (e.g. saliva swabbing) can induce long-lasting stress effects 56,57, and there are very few cases where capturing an animal might have no effects on its future behaviour.
 Therefore, when animals must be held captive, transported or restrained in order to perform DNA sampling, the method cannot meet the definition of non-invasive DNA sampling sensu stricto 6.
-Skin swabbing of octopus (Enteroctopus dofleini) for example 58, is unlikely to be possible in the wild without disturbing the animal and the potential negative impacts on animal welfare (see 59 for a review) must still be recognised.
+Skin swabbing of octopus (Enteroctopus dofleini) for example 58, is unlikely to be possible in the wild without disturbing the animal and the potential negative impacts on animal welfare (see 59 for a review on cephalopod welfare) must still be recognised.

-Another common scenario where the animals are held for DNA sampling relates to the use of museum specimens or killed for other purposes (n=6).
-Whether they were legally hunted or poached and confiscated (e.g.60, this type of sampling does not qualify as non-invasive due to the disturbance and/or death of the animal through human activity.
-Often, a better term for such sampling is “non-destructive”, which that does not damage the specimen 61,62 (Table 1).
+Another common scenario where the animals are held during DNA sampling relates to the use of museum specimens or animals that were killed for other purposes (n=4).
+Whether they were legally hunted or poached and confiscated (e.g.60), this type of sampling does not qualify as non-invasive due to the disturbance and/or death of the animal through human activity.
+Often, a better term for such sampling is “non-destructive”, which does not damage the specimen 61,62 (Table 1).
 On the other hand, tissue sampling from animals that were found dead of natural causes is analogous to eDNA left behind by a free ranging animal and can be considered non-invasive (e.g. 63).
 It should be noted, however, that opportunistic sampling from animals already killed for other purposes (e.g. culling, museum samples) may be an ethical option because it reduces the need to otherwise target living animals and conforms to the principle of Reduction (reducing the number of affected animals) under the 3Rs framework.

 Sin 6: All or nothing